JetLagUK/jetlaguk.github.io/hns-briefing.md

 early on.
 This is so that you are more free to move around the zone in the middle game without constantly rushing to photo locations, and more importantly so that you aren't stuck needing to travel to a photo locaion right before the end game.

+During the end game, you must hide no more than {{ combo.unit.hiding_distance_from_path }} from a road or path which is marked on Google Maps.

 ### Answering Questions

-You must answer all questions within 5 minutes of them being asked, or within {{ size.photo_question_time_limit }} for photo questions.
+You must answer all questions within 5 minutes of them being asked, or within {{ combo.size.photo_question_time_limit }} for photo questions.
 We recommend you start preparing the answer straight away, then wait for the majority of the time before sending the answer, so that the seekers don't get a clue as to how easy the question was to answer, but not to wait too long in case something happens like your mobile data cutting out for a minute.